swing-research/icecream/README.md

 #### Updates
 Date: 23.10.2025
  - Code cleanup.
- - Added support to use pre-trained model as initialization during training.
+ - Added support to use a pre-trained model as initialization during training.
- - Added option for torch.compile.
+ - Added an option for torch.compile.

 The current version supports training on a single split of the tomograms.
 Upcoming updates will include support for **multi-volume training**.